JonathanZmora/ChessClassification/README.md

 os.environ["PATH_TO_MODEL"] = "/path/to/model.pth"
 ```

-or via shell - here are examples for common shell environments on Windows and Linux,
+or via shell - here are few examples for common shell environments, both on Windows and Linux,

 **Windows CMD**:
 ```shell